CianFD/ICT-Skills2-Assignment/src/README.md

 shows list of top rated tv shows based on audience score. visible shows can again be filtered by name using box on the left.

+attempted to create new page showing list of similar movies to the previously clicked on movie but link is non-functional so cannot display what should render

 ### Routing.

 + GET /movies/watchlist - displays a list of upcoming movies that the user added to watchlist on the upcoming page.
 + GET /tvshows - displays list of tv shows.
 + GET /tvshows/:id - displays a particular tv shows details.
 + GET /tvshows/toprated - displays a list of the top rated tv shows based on audience score
++ GET /movies/:id/similar - displays new page with a list of similar movies to the previous page

 ## Independent learning (If relevant).